Last Updated: January 01, 2023

 Pursuant to the California Consumer Privacy Act of 2018 sections 1798.100 et seq. ("CCPA") and the California Privacy Rights Act of 2020 (“CPRA”), California residents have certain additional rights in relation to their Personal Information, subject to certain exceptions.
 For example, you may have may the right—subject to exceptions and other applicable law—to:

-2. Access the categories and specific pieces of Personal Information we have collected about you, the categories of sources from which the Personal Information is collected, the business purpose for collecting the Personal Information, and the categories of third parties with whom Cal Water shares Personal Information.
+- Access the categories and specific pieces of Personal Information we have collected about you, the categories of sources from which the Personal Information is collected, the business purpose for collecting the Personal Information, and the categories of third parties with whom California Water Service Group shares Personal Information.

-5. Opt-out of the sale or sharing of personal information.
-Although these are rights in California, i.e., to opt out of the transfer of personal information to third parties for valuable consideration or cross-context behavioral advertising purposes, Cal Water does not sell or share your personal information.
+- Opt-out of the sale or sharing of personal information.
+Although these are rights in California, i.e., to opt out of the transfer of personal information to third parties for valuable consideration or cross-context behavioral advertising purposes, California Water Service Group does not sell or share your personal information.

-Cal Water does not discriminate against our users on the basis of their exercising any of their rights afforded by the CCPA and CPRA, which is further in accordance with California residents’ rights under the law.
+California Water Service Group does not discriminate against our users on the basis of their exercising any of their rights afforded by the CCPA and CPRA, which is further in accordance with California residents’ rights under the law.

 To request access to your Personal Information, or correct or delete your Personal Information, you may contact us through any of the following methods: